tlerias/hellofresh-html-css-workshop/README.md

 - [ ] Add a "Hall of fame" label with an orange background.
 Use the same color we use on the [HF Menu Page](https://www.hellofresh.com/menus)).

 ## Commit your changes so far
-- [ ] Push up your current code changes to your branch (not Master branch) in github
+- [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github

 ### Sticky Footer
 - [ ] Make the footer with the "Get cooking" button sticky to the bottom of the page.
 - [ ] Change the "Get cooking" Footer link to be an HTML Button instead, fix the styles.

 ## Commit your changes so far
-- [ ] Push up your current code changes to your branch (not Master branch) in github
+- [ ] Push up your current code changes with a descriptive commit to your branch (not Master branch) in github

 ### Advanced